-A fun idea would be to make a centerpiece made out of fresh fruits and vegetables that you will use later in another meal.
+A fun idea would be to make a centerpiece made of fresh fruits and vegetables that you will use later in another meal.

-Dinner conversation ideas for Farmers Market Night:
+Dinner conversation ideas for Farmers Market fun dinner themes:

-You could also talk about how many varieties there are of each item, information about local farms and their practices, and how taking care of our land is so important to the environment.
+You could also talk about how many varieties there are of each item, information about local farms and their practices, and how taking care of our land is important to the environment.

 Dinner time would be the perfect time to bring up ideas on what to grow at your home for future meals.

-Alice Waters (the chef of Chez Panisse and founder of the Slow Food Movement) talks about how since the beginning of time we have been eating what’s locally available and what’s in season, taking care of the land, eating around the table with family and friends, and celebrating the harvest.
+Alice Waters (the chef of Chez Panisse and founder of the Slow Food Movement) talks about how since the beginning of time, we have been eating what’s locally available and what’s in season, taking care of the land, eating around the table with family and friends, and celebrating the harvest.

 You always set the table and took pride in making a beautiful place to gather together and share a meal.

 I love the idea of bringing that way of living back.
-It’s essential to foster gratefulness in our homes for the food we eat, the farmers that grow it, and the nutrition we receive by eating fresh picked produce.
+It’s essential to foster gratefulness in our homes for the food we eat, the farmers that grow it, and the nutrition we receive by eating fresh-picked produce.